William Murdoch (pianist): Career

-Murdoch gave recitals in Scandinavia in 1918 and in the following year began his long association with the violinist Albert Sammons, which developed into the formation of the "Chamber Music Players".
-These two with Lionel Tertis and Lauri Kennedy did some remarkable ensemble playing.
+On 5 August 1915 Murdoch married Ellen Josephine Tuckfield in London.
 In 1919 he participated in the premieres of Sir Edward Elgar's Violin Sonata in E minor and Piano Quintet in A minor.

-Murdoch's first wife, Ellen Josephine Tuckfield, died; he subsequently married divorcee Dorothy Violet Lang, née Mascall, on 21 March 1921, and after she divorced him, married Antonia Dorothea Meek, née Simon, on 25 November 1925.
+When Murdoch's first wife, Ellen Josephine Tuckfield, died; he subsequently married divorcee Dorothy Violet Lang, née Mascall, on 21 March 1921.
+After she divorced him, married Antonia Dorothea Meek, née Simon, on 25 November 1925.